Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 Tests show the Creator 4 excels with multiple materials.
 In ABS, it scored 86.12/100 on the 3DPI benchmark with no spike defects.
 Circular trajectory tests showed deviations of 0.0344mm (X) and 0.0973mm (Y), averaging 0.0659mm overall.
 The Benchy test achieved 0.0454mm deviation—well above the 0.15mm average for comparable FDM printers.

-Red wheel and gray ship models, 3D printed with Flashforge Creator 4, displayed on a wooden surface against a black background.
+Red 3D-printed wheel and gray 3D-printed boat, both created by Flashforge Creator 4 on a wooden surface with a black background.

 Source: 3D Printing Industry